 During the first wave of the corona crisis, it was suddenly more difficult to find flour, pasta or yeast.
 Also, on social media, you could not ignore the photos of homemade breads or cookies.
 It seemed as if we approached our meals in a completely different way than we did before the rise of the corona virus.
 To investigate our cooking and eating behavior during the pandemic, the #CoronaCookingSurvey was launched by the team of MIOS researchers that focusses on media & nutrition (i.e., FOOMS - Food, Media & Society), in collaboration with UGent and KU Leuven.

 The #CoronaCookingSurvey is a large-scale survey about the impact of COVID-19 on how people interact with food and food-related media.
 This way, shifts can be mapped in terms of purchasing, cooking and eating habits since the corona measures.
 The first part of the study consisted of an online survey from April 17 to June 15 with more than 37,000 participants from 38 other countries, of which more than 6,000 were from Belgium.
 Specifically for Belgium, 3 more mini-surveys followed that went deeper into specific themes such as grocery shopping, cooking and baking, and looking up nutritional information during the corona pandemic.
 A second part consisted of a new online survey from November 11 to January 8, in which 3,800 participants from 15 countries took part.
 An overview of some Belgian results can be found at www.coronacookingsurvey.be.
-For information about the international part, please visit www.coronacookingsurvey.com.
+For more information on the international part, please visit www.coronacookingsurvey.com

 Currently, the research team is still working hard to develop further studies based on the data.
 The various surveys are part of ongoing research projects funded by VLAIO & Flanders' Food (InFlOOD)* and FWO (From Food Media to Food Literacy)**.